nick-pisarski/expense-analyzer/docs/implemention/postgres.md

 DATABASE_URL=postgresql://user:password@localhost:5432/dbname
 ```

-## 11. Create SQL Script for Inserting all the Category Data

-## 12. Update the Indexs for Transaction Table

-## 13. Write Unit Tests for
 ## Next Steps

-1. Implement data migration from your current file-based system to the database
+1. ~~Implement data migration from your current file-based system to the database~~
+2. Create SQL Script to insert category data into database
-2. Add unit tests for the database repositories
+3. ~~Add unit tests for the database repositories~~
-3. Consider adding indexes to improve query performance
+4. Consider adding indexes to improve query performance
-4. Implement transaction categorization using pgvector for semantic similarity
+5. Implement transaction categorization using pgvector for semantic similarity